-How to Cook Japanese Rice in a Rice Cooker: Follow my rice to water ratio tips, and you’d get the perfect steamed rice every time!
+How to Cook Japanese Rice in a Rice Cooker: Follow my rice-to-water ratio tips, and you’d get the perfect steamed rice every time!
 No more mushy or dry rice!

 The Japanese eat rice almost every day, sometimes 3 meals a day!
-Cultivated for thousands of years in Japan, rice places a highly important place in the culture and is the quintessential staple of the Japanese diet.
+Cultivated for thousands of years in Japan, rice occupies a highly important place in the culture and is the quintessential staple of the Japanese diet.

 When comes to the quality of the rice down to the cooking technique, we take every aspect seriously.

 Today I will share how the Japanese cook rice in a rice cooker.
 Most importantly, how we measure rice and water to achieve a perfect result.

 The Rice-to-Water Ratio for Short-Grain Rice

 Over the years, I’ve received a lot of questions from my readers asking why their rice comes out dry.

 Most online resources (in English) will tell you the rice-to-water ratio for Japanese short-grain white rice is 1 to 1.